 Suppose the XYZ widget company has an initial WIP inventory of $10,000 for the year.
 During the span of the time, the company incurs manufacturing costs of $250,000 and produces finished goods from the raw material costing $ 240,000.
 If we calculate the overall WIP inventory of the company is 10,000, plus $250,000 minus $240,000.
-This leaves the outstanding inventory of process is $20,000.
+This leaves the outstanding inventory of the process is $20,000.

 Work in Progress Inventory vs Work in Process

 - Work in the process represents partially completed goods or in other terms, these goods refer to be goods – in- process.
-For a short period of time, work in the process also considers being a product which is moving to the finished product from raw materials.
-The best example of work in process is manufactured goods.
+For a short period of time, work in the process also considers being a product that is moving to the finished product from raw materials.
+The best example of work in the process is manufactured goods.

 - Work in progress is a term referring to assets that require a sufficient amount of time for completion of the manufacturing process such as shipbuilding or construction projects.
 But, this difference is not sufficient to justify the predefined norms, so in such a situation, we consider the unfinished product is a part of the work in process.
-This inventory is found on a manufacturing company’s balance sheet which comprises of labor employed, a material in inventory and manufacturing overhead.
+This inventory is found on a manufacturing company’s balance sheet which comprises of labor employed, a material in inventory, and manufacturing overhead.

 Work in Progress Inventory vs Finished Good

-- The difference between the work-in-process and finished goods is based on the inventory’s stage of completion, which define how readily the goodwill sale it out.
+- The difference between the work-in-process and finished goods is based on the inventory’s stage of completion, which defines how readily the goodwill sale it out.
 WIP speaks much more about the intermediary stages of the completion of the good in inventory.
 In which inventory has started to progress from the raw material to the final finished product through different phases of development or assembly.
 While finished good refers to the final stage of completion where all the required operations are done and waiting for the next subsequent stage i.e sale to a customer.